This site will always be a work in progress - suggestions welcome

 Beware of country names as part of the branding on a bottle.
 For instance, Greenland vodka is made and bottled in Denmark using water from Greenland.
 And most bottles with Danzig on the label are not from there.
 Beware also mistaking the bottler with the importer, who's name is often prominently displayed.
 This is especially true where the importer uses non-latin script (Chinese, Arabic etc) to show the country name.
 We have had a number of arguments with collectors who have managed to translate the importer's country name, assuming that that is where the bottle is from

 Micro Miniatures are a nightmare to categorise.
 Rarely do they have a bottler's name on and almost never a country of origin.
 Some bottles that collectors think were made in Italy were actually made in the US.
 Cans from Argentina were actually made in Italy.
 Bottles that just say Coca Cola were made in at least five countries.
 For this reason we have decided to index micros with the master brand owner.
-This means that all Coca Cola & associated brand bottles and cans are listed under Coca Cola USA and all 7Up/Canada Dry/Spur Cola bottles etc. under Dr. Pepper Snapple Group.
+This means that all Coca Cola & associated brand bottles and cans are listed under Coca Cola USA and all 7Up/Canada Dry/Spur Cola bottles etc. under Dr. Pepper Snapple Group (now renamed "Keurig Dr. Pepper").
 In the case of English micros the brand name is ignored and all are listed under Kiddicraft Micros (Gold Seal), although some of these bottles were made by another (unknown) manufacturer.

 There is no 'perfect' way to categorise bottles but we believe that the criteria we have used is the best there is.
 If in doubt just look for the brand name - it should be cross-indexed.